- Mass or fullness in the lower part of the belly (from the build up of blood that can't come out)

 - There are signs of infection after surgery, such as pain, pus, or fever.

 - The hole in the vagina seems to be closing.
-The dilator won’t go in or there is a lot of pain when it is inserted.
+The dilator will not go in or there is a lot of pain when it is inserted.

 The hymen is a thin membrane.
-It usually covers part of the opening of the vagina.
+It most often covers part of the opening of the vagina.
 Imperforate hymen is when the hymen covers the whole opening of the vagina.

 Imperforate hymen is the most common type of blockage of the vagina.

 Imperforate hymen is something a girl is born with.
 No one knows why this happens.
 There is nothing that the mother did to cause it.

 Girls can be diagnosed with imperforate hymen at any age.
 It is most often diagnosed at birth or later at puberty.

 At birth or early childhood, the health care provider may see that there is no opening in the hymen during a physical exam.